eric-ai-lab/Mitigate-Gender-Bias-in-Image-Search/README.md

 This repo contains the following code:

-- `clip_coco.py` : quantify and mitigate the gender bias on MS COCO dataset
+- `clip_coco.py` : quantify and mitigate the gender bias by post-processing
+- `fairsample.py` : mitigate the gender bias with fair sampling
 - `occupational_gender_bias.py` : evaluate and mitigate the similarity bias in realistic image search results

 ## Reference